TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 38/Genesis 38.30.md

 ---

-And afterward came out his brother, that had the scarlet thread upon his hand: and his name was called Zerah.
+Afterward his brother came out, that had the scarlet thread on his hand, and his name was called Zerah.